karlvr/consistent.js/README.md

 Consistent.js
 =============

 Consistent is a small and simple Javascript framework to enable an abstract model to be synced with the DOM.
-Consistent is designed to be easy to use and understand for developers already using jQuery, and it doesn’t prevent you from using jQuery at the same time.

 [![Build Status](https://travis-ci.org/karlvr/consistent.js.png)](https://travis-ci.org/karlvr/consistent.js)